 And, on some of the stone blocks were indentations, which look like they were made by coins…

 Check out these massive stone blocks…

-So, having visiting Mnajdra and Hagar Qim… Max and I agree that they are definitely worth visiting on your trip to Malta.
+So, having visiting Mnajdra and Hagar Qim… Paul and I agree that they are definitely worth visiting on your trip to Malta.
 Plus, they’re not that far from the Blue Grotto, which is simply breathtaking.

 Tarxien Temples Malta

 So, to get to the Tarxien Temples in Tarxien… Paul and I again chose to use the Malta public transport buses.
 Now, this ended up being a little more complex to navigate.

 So, the bus stop we had planned to go to was, Neolitici.
 Yet, we soon discovered on our bus trip there that the route had changed because there were road works!

 Thus, after asking the helpful bus driver, he told us to get off at Pjazza bus stop in Paola.

 Then, we had to walk back a little way.
 And, along the route we noticed that there were signs along the way to point us to the Tarxien Temples.
 The signs looked like this…